fighting45/STYXY-smart-contracts-Ethereum/README.md

 ### 3. **test/staking.test.js**: Testing Script

-The rigorous testing script comprising of 41 tests cases, which tests all the read, write and ownerOnly modifier functions of the staking and ERC20 contracts.
+The comprehensive testing scripts comprising of 100+ tests cases, for all the smart contracts including ERC 20, staking & vesting contracts which test all the read, write and ownerOnly modifier functions of the existing contracts.

 ## Setup